 Like other residents, residents in the ABIM research pathway will complete 24 months of clinical training in internal medicine with at least 20 months of direct patient responsibility.
 The option of two additional years of clinical internal medicine training requires demonstration of clinical competence and the approval of the program director.
 If residents plan subspecialty fellowship training, they will apply for fellowship during the second year of residency.
 Residents often complete their subspecialty clinical training immediately after the first two years of residency, but the fellowship program director ultimately decides the timing.
 Subspecialty clinical training lasts from 12 to 24 months depending on the choice of subspecialty.

 The ABIM Research Pathway includes 36 months of research training, and 80 percent of time must be devoted to research.
 Up to 20 percent of each year may be spent in clinical work.
 Fellows will develop their plans for research training in consultation with the fellowship program director and their research mentors.
 By the end of this research training period, fellows should be ready to apply for funding such as theMentored Clinical Scientist Development Award (K08).

-The Clinical Implications of Basic Research / Mechanisms of Disease Series and Department of Medicine Research Conference both feature faculty research from throughout the department.
+The Clinical Implications of Basic Research / Mechanisms of Disease Series and Department of Medicine Research Seminar both feature faculty research from throughout the department.

-See the Research Conferences page for more details.
+See the Research Seminar page for more details.